fidian/ansi/README.md

 * `ansi::colorTable` - Show a table of the different standard colors, text attributes, and similar things.
 * `ansi::colorTableLine` - Helper function to show a line of colors.
 * `ansi::isAnsiSupported` - Returns true (0) when ANSI is supported.
 Tries checking using tools, falls back to querying the terminal.
-* `ansi::report` - Helper function to assist with querying the terminal for information.
 * `ansi::showHelp` - Shows the help for the `ansi` command.
 * `ansi` - This function will act identically to the `ansi` command.
 Calling `ansi` once the library has been sourced will not spawn a subshell and instead will call functions only, greatly increasing the speed.